-2. The developer should include in their S104 Application a plan for approval by the water company to demonstrate how sediment and other debris will be managed to avoid any sediment or debris being discharged into the proposed drainage system, any public sewer or a surface water body.
-The
+2. The developer should include in their S104 Application a plan for approval by the sewerage company to demonstrate how sediment and other debris will be managed to avoid any sediment or debris being discharged into the proposed drainage system, any public sewer or a surface water body.
+The developer should comply with this plan at all times during construction and during any maintenance carried out prior to adoption.